About Desmoid Tumors

 Image adapted from Styring E, et al. Am J Med Case Rep. 2019;7(3):36-40.
 Reused under Creative Commons License 4.0 (creativecommons.org/licenses/by/4.0).
 False color added.

-Data from a Memorial Sloan Kettering/Desmoid Tumor Research Foundation patient-reported outcome (PRO) validation study included patients with desmoid tumors (n=31, age range 20-68, 77% female).
+Data from a Memorial Sloan Kettering/Desmoid Tumor Research Foundation patient-reported outcome (PRO) validation study that included patients with desmoid tumors (n=31, age range 20-68, 77% female).
 Patients participated in 60-minute qualitative phone interviews to provide their perspectives on disease symptoms and impact on their quality of life.
 The majority of the patients in this study were symptomatic (84%).
 Tumor site and type varied across patients.
-The concepts discussed during interviews were used to develop a draft patient-reported outcome scale, which was further refined in cognitive interviews of additional patients with desmoid tumors (n=15).6
+The concepts discussed during interviews were used to develop a draft patient-reported outcome scale, which was further refined in cognitive interviews of additional patients with desmoid tumors (n=15).4

 Twenty-seven patients with desmoid tumors were interviewed from the Royal Marsden Hospital in the United Kingdom.
 Two focus groups and 13 interviews explored health-related quality of life issues and experiences of healthcare related to their desmoid tumors.1